 My role: From 2002 to 2006, I was sole developmental, substantive, and copy editor for this book.
 I also managed the project development, researched and wrote much of the content, checked facts, created all endnotes, and laid out the book’s interior.

-I have also served on the author's staff as editor of his various writings, web content, and product literature since 2001.
+I have also served on the author's staff as editor of his various writings, web content, and product literature.

 (From the acknowledgments page): “Laurie, thank you for keeping me honest through your amazing research skills and for distilling my writing down to what I was actually trying to say.
 Your signature knack for “rototilling” a disjointed manuscript and turning it into a coherent book has once again proven invaluable.
 I am forever grateful for your steadfast commitment to me and to this project and for your tenacity in keeping its zillion details on track.
 Thank you in particular for your personal contributions to this book (notably Chapter 8 and Appendix D).
 I am convinced you are the best editor this side of the universe.”

-My role: I copyedited this book in the summer of 2006, written by noted Sedona psychic Albert Clayton Gaulden, a colleague and friend of James Redfield (Celestine Prophecy)
+My role: I copyedited this book in the summer of 2006, written by noted Sedona psychic Albert Clayton Gaulden.

 (From the acknowledgments page): “I owe heartfelt thanks to editor Laurie Masters of Precision Revision.
 You did a superb job to reshape the book to make it read more smoothly.”